violetamaric/tweet-analysis-drought-impacts/README.md

 * **tweet-to-tweet-22**-results of multilabel classification when training the data on labeled tweets from 2019 and assessing on tweet dataset containing word drought retrieved for 2022

 * **tweets-19-labeled**-tweets containing word drought retrieved for 2019 and classified manually into different categories

+Except for DIR_processed, all the other datasets contain tweets in Italian language.